Stylish small van that’s great to drive and loaded with kit

 Ford Fiesta Van optional extra highlights

-Quickclear heated windscreen and air-conditioning are available as an extra on the basic model, while both versions can be upgraded to full electronic climate control if desired.
+Quickclear heated windscreen is available as an extra on the basic model (which also didn't get air-conditioning when first launched, but all models are fitted with that now, while both versions can be upgraded to full electronic climate control if desired.

 You can also have heated seats – and a heated steering wheel.